hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 Consider an invariant i(x) that is verified by the Prover.
 For the moment, let's assume that i(x) has no preserved blocks.
 We will prove that for all reachable states of the contract, i(x) is true.

-A state s is reachable if we can start with an newly created state (that is, where all storage variables are 0), apply any constructor, and then call any number of contract methods to produce s.
+A state s is reachable if we can start with a newly created state (that is, where all storage variables are 0), apply any constructor, and then call any number of contract methods to produce s.

 Let {math}P_i(x,n) be the statement "if we start from the newly created state, apply any constructor, and then call {math}n